ab command: Tutorial & Examples

 ab -n [number of requests] -c [number of concurrent connections] [URL to test]

-For example, if you wanted to send 1000 requests to your server with 100 concurrent connections, you would use the following command:
+For example, to send 1000 requests to your server with 100 concurrent connections, use:

 ab -n 100 -c 10 -k -H "Accept-Encoding: gzip, deflate" http://yourserver.com/